 An LED plant light usually makes the best full spectrum grow lights.
 A full-spectrum LED light not only produces full-spectrum light, but a high-quality model will also produce small amounts of ultraviolet light.

-best light spectrum for aquarium plants
+Best light spectrum for aquarium plants

 As with most terrestrially based plants, aquarium plants also enjoy full-spectrum grow lights that produce artificial lighting that falls within both the red and blue spectral range.
 Therefore, full-spectrum lighting that produces blue, green, yellow, and red light, ranging from 400 to 700nm, is best used for aquarium plants.

-how many hours of light do indoor plants need?
+How many hours of light do indoor plants need?

 Technically, under artificial lighting, growers can expose plants to 24/7 light regimes.
 Although, as a general rule of thumb, most plants enjoy a light regime that starts at 12 hours per day – great for vegetative growth.
 And then shifts to a regime of 16 hours of light a day – perfect for reproductive growth.

-what spectrum light for overwintering plants?
+What spectrum of light for overwintering plants?